Heart not hate. Books not bans. Freedom not fear.

 Some of our kids are struggling – and not getting the support they need.
 We see it, and we know you see it, too.

-A January 2023 Pew report found that over three-quarters of parents are at least somewhat worried about their children’s mental health.
+A 2023 Pew report found that more than three-quarters of parents are at least somewhat worried about their children’s mental health.
 A CDC survey found that 57% of high school girls reported experiencing “persistent feelings of sadness or hopelessness in the past year” in 2021.
-Seven in ten of LGBTQ youth say that state legislation targeting them is taking a toll on their mental health
+Seven in ten of LGBTQ youth say that state legislation targeting them is taking a toll on their mental health.

 How are these attacks and fearmongering affecting teachers?

 We all know that there’s a shortage of teachers right now.
-At least 45% of public schools had a teacher vacancy in October 2022.
+45% of public schools reported being understaffed at the start of the 2023-24 school year.
 Some school districts in rural areas of the south and west are even moving to a 4 day week schedule, with the teacher shortage leading this push.
 On top of the COVID-19 pandemic, teachers have been dealing with harassment, book bans, and laws restricting what they are allowed to teach in the classroom.

 One-quarter of teachers have revised their lesson plans and teaching practices to limit or exclude talking about race and gender.
 There is a chilling effect on teachers, when even the possibility of bans lead teachers to change their lessons and remove books from their classroom shelves.
 That means kids aren’t being given access to an accurate education because of the attacks on teachers.